gregnz/stocks/NTNX.md

 Cash flow is pretty up and down (tending down!), but not huge amounts.
 Nutanix are losing money, and there doesn't really seem to be any indication that they'll stop anytime soon.

+TODO: What was the 32m FCF in Q4 2017?

 ### Last reported quarter ranges min, max [last]

 * Trading range between Sep 01, 2017 - Mar 31, 2018 was 22.85 to 54.66 [49.11]